-Amid the COVID-19 pandemic, we have begun to hear strong debate surrounding immunisations and what mandatory requirements would or should be put in place, once a vaccine is developed to protect against COVID-19.
+Amid the COVID-19 pandemic, there is debate surrounding immunisations and what mandatory requirements should be put in place, once a vaccine is developed to protect against COVID-19.

 When parents disagree about whether to vaccinate their children, the Family Court must consider the individual facts and circumstances of each case to determine whether the vaccination should be ordered.
 The Family Court will exercise their discretion in considering whether to make an order which will alter a parent’s authority to make decisions relating to vaccinations.